Improvised explosive device: Israel

+IEDs are being used by Hamas (Al-Qassam Brigades) and other Palestinian militant groups during the Gaza–Israel conflict, and more in general during the Israeli–Palestinian conflict; such devices also include shaped charges directly applied to the targets, and explosively formed penetrators/projectiles (EFPs).

 Lebanon

-The Lebanese National Resistance Front, the Popular Front for the Liberation of Palestine, other resistance groups in Lebanon, and later Hezbollah, made extensive use of IEDs to resist Israeli forces after Israel's invasion of Lebanon in 1982.
+The Lebanese National Resistance Front, the Popular Front for the Liberation of Palestine, other clandestine groups in Lebanon, and later Hezbollah, made extensive use of IEDs to fight against Israeli forces after Israel's invasion of Lebanon in 1982.
 Israel withdrew from Beirut, Northern Lebanon, and Mount Lebanon in 1985, whilst maintaining its occupation of Southern Lebanon.
 Hezbollah frequently used IEDs to attack Israeli military forces in this area up until the Israeli withdrawal, and the end of the invasion of Lebanon in May 2000.

 One such bomb killed Israeli Brigadier General Erez Gerstein on 28 February 1999, the highest-ranking Israeli to die in Lebanon since Yekutiel Adam's death in 1982.

 Also in the 2006 War in Lebanon, a Merkava Mark II tank was hit by a pre-positioned Hezbollah IED, killing all 4 IDF servicemen on board, the first of two IEDs to damage a Merkava tank.